The five things you should do when your partner or adult child moves in

 No matter whether it's a temporary or long-term arrangement, here are some things you should do when someone new (or in the case of your kids, not so new) moves in.

-Finances can be an awkward subject, but have a chat about money early on.
-Although sharing can make economic sense for everyone, your household costs are likely to increase by having another person, or more, at home.
+Finances can be an awkward subject but, have a chat about money early on.
+Although sharing can make economic sense for everyone, your household costs will likely increase by having more people staying in your home.

-Valuable items like laptops, jewellery or sporting equipment might need to be insured individually, especially if they cost more than £2,000.
-If their things add pounds to your premium then you might want to raise that with them.
+With Aviva Signature Home Insurance, valuable items like laptops, jewellery, or sporting equipment may need to be listed individually - especially if they’re worth more than £2,000.
+If adding their belongings increases your premium, it could be worth discussing that with them.

-If another adult is now sharing your car, as well as your home, you’ll need to update your car insurance to stay fully covered.
+If another adult is now sharing your car, as well as your home, you’ll need to update your car insurance to ensure you have the appropriate cover in place.

 If your car insurance goes up or if you’re spending more on fuel, you might want to split the cost.
 Sometimes adding a second named driver can make your insurance cost less, so you might get a partial refund.

 Drivers with our comprehensive car cover are insured to drive other people’s cars.
+With our comprehensive insurance, drivers are covered with third party only insurance to drive someone else's car.
 A multi-car policy can also be used to insure more than one car, often at a discounted price.
+Please check your policy for terms and exclusions.

 Check your benefits